-Diagnosing Congestive Heart Failure: An Introduction
+Diagnosing Congestive Heart Failure

-congestive heart failure by gathering a detailed medical history, performing a physical examination, and recommending several tests.
+Your doctor will determine if you have congestive heart failure by gathering a detailed medical history, performing a physical examination, and recommending several tests.
 The purpose of this approach is to:

 - Identify the presence of diseases and conditions that can cause heart failure